hjx201/databases-project/README.md

 # databases-projecto

-Project made for the Intro to Databases class, made using HTML and Django.
+Project made for the Intro to Databases class, made using HTML and Django to create an Instagram clone.
 Source code viewable in init1.py